Becksteinlab/imdclient/docs/source/protocol_v3.rst

 .. versionchanged:: 3

    In IMDv2, pause acted as a toggle, meaning sending a pause packet twice would pause and then resume the simulation's execution.
-In IMDv3, the :ref:`resume` packet is required to resume a paused simulation since pausing is idempotent.
+In IMDv3, the :ref:`resume packet <resume>` is required to resume a paused simulation since pausing is idempotent.

 .. _transmission-rate:

 Transmission rate
 ^^^^^^^^^^^^^^^^^

-Sent from the receiver to the simulation engine any time after the :ref:`session-info` has been sent to change the IMD transmission rate.
+Sent from the receiver to the simulation engine any time after the :ref:`session info packet <session-info>` has been sent to change the IMD transmission rate.

 .. code-block:: none